-The Kingsman series is known for pushing the envelope — a sendup of James Bond films, the movies are raunchy and gory to an absurd degree.
-This means the movies are a wee controversial.
+The Kingsman series is known for pushing the envelope — a sendup of James Bond series, the films are raunchy and gory to an absurd degree.
+This means the films are a wee controversial.
 At least, that's how Taron Egerton, star of the films, is defending one of The Kingsman: The Golden Circle's more upsetting sex scenes.

 The scene is certainly shocking, but it's integral to the plot.
 (Although, it should be said, the plot is flat-out bonkers.)
 It involved Eggsy (Taron Egerton) placing a tracking device inside of a character Clara, played by Poppy Delevigne.
 By "inside," we're talking vaginal canal — the result is an almost cartoonish fingering that takes us, the viewer, inside of Clara's vagina.
 Don't worry; the movie leans on CGI to recreate that very intimate body part.

-Egerton seemed to agree that the scene wasn't exactly appetizing.
+Egerton seemed to agree that the scene wasn't exactly appetising.
 "It’s not to everyone’s tastes, but it certainly gets people talking," he said.
-And it has — most reviews of the film, which arrives in theaters Friday, have mentioned the scene in passing.
+And it has — most reviews of the film, which arrives in cinemas Friday, have mentioned the scene in passing.
 Almost all regard the scene as a cheeky satire of the slinky, vague sex scenes in James Bond films, although almost none have decided if it worked or not.
-(GQ, to its credit, named it one of the movie's "5 worst moments.")
+(GQ, to its credit, named it one of the film's "5 worst moments.")

 Perhaps it's just too gross.

-Despite his defense, Egerton explained that when they actually filmed the scene, Delevingne's husband lent a hand.
+Despite his defence, Egerton explained that when they actually filmed the scene, Delevingne's husband lent a hand.

 "I’m in the shot and I said to Matthew ‘I’m not comfortable doing this’.
 So it’s not my hand – it’s Poppy [Delevingne]’s husband’s hand.
 He saved the world," the Welsh actor explained.